The Mote in God's Eye: Setting

 The Mote in God's Eye (originally titled Motelight) is set in Pournelle's CoDominium universe, where a union of the United States and the Soviet Union produced a world government and a number of colonies in other star systems, followed by nuclear war on Earth and the rise of the First Empire based on the planet Sparta several centuries before the events of the novel.
 There is a reference to these events in Pournelle's novel King David's Spaceship.

-Many, but not all, humans are part of the Second Empire, held together by an interstellar navy modeled on 19th century British lines, with all-male crews, a highly competent officer corps grown from midshipmen recruited in their teens and trained on the job, and well-armed and -organized Marines to carry out ground missions.
+Many, but not all, humans are part of the Second Empire, held together by an interstellar navy modeled on 19th century British lines, with all-male crews, a highly competent officer corps grown from midshipmen recruited in their teens and trained on the job, and well-armed, well-organized Marines to carry out ground missions.
 Those who prove themselves worthy can be promoted into the aristocracy.
 The aristocrats themselves tend more towards duty than privilege.
 The Empire is predominantly Christian, but other religions are more or less tolerated.
 The people of the planet Dayan are Jewish, while Horace Bury is a Muslim business magnate from Levant.
 An upstart religion, the "Church of Him", which was founded when the Mote became intensely bright and was regarded as part of the Face of God, is shown in decline, its founder having committed suicide when the light from the Mote went out.